 Keeping up with other test prep companies that offer MCAT prep courses, Princeton Review has rolled out its own MCAT mobile app.
 While this may perk your ears, do not get too excited about the content it offers.
 The mobile app is limited to 550 content-based flashcards.
 There are no practice quizzes, problems, video lessons or anything else from your actual coursework on the app.

 Personally, I would like to see Princeton Review connect their mobile app with your coursework, and allow you to do practice problems and watch video lessons from your phone.
 That would be a true add in value.
 Don’t get me wrong, I like the flashcards and think they are great in their own right, but I just would like more.
 The flashcards make for some great quick-hit studying while on the train or killing time, but they are not game changers.

 Does Princeton Review Have a Score Increase Guarantee?

 Princeton Review offers a score increase guarantee for all of its courses, with a particularly strong guarantee for the MCAT 510+ and MCAT 515+ Immersion packages.
-For the Self-Paced and Ultimate courses, Princeton guarantees that your MCAT score will increase with the use for their course (noting that some restrictions apply).
+For the Self-Paced and Essentials courses, Princeton guarantees that your MCAT score will increase with the use for their course (noting that some restrictions apply).
 However, it is the two upper echelon courses where the real guarantee kicks in.